mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 nothing # hide
 ```

-In this example, we use the macro [`@label`](@ref @label) to specify that labels will be stored as integers.
+In this example, we use the macro [`@labels`](@ref @labels) to specify that labels will be stored as integers.
 It is essential to run this macro; otherwise, even if integers are used in subsequent functions, they will be stored as strings.

 Here, two buses are created with labels `1` and `2`.
 A branch connects these two buses, assigned a unique label of `1`.
 Finally, a generator is connected to bus `2`, with its own label set to `1`.